opyate/opyate.github.io-src/content/longform/2013/12/27/using-single-and-double-pipes-in-scala-conditionals.md

 title: "Using single and double pipes in Scala conditionals"
-description: "Using single and double pipes in Scala conditionals"
+summary: "Using single and double pipes in Scala conditionals"
-layout: post

 tags: scala

 ---